I would like to Donate:

 Order - Further identification of some animals and plants at this level requires specialist help.
 For example members of the Order Pristiophoiformes (Sawsharks), all have long saw-like snouts and may appear very similar in appearance, making it difficult to identify down to species.
 Click here to find out more about the nine orders of shark that exist today.

 Family - These groups include species that are closely related.
 For example apes, monkeys and humans belong to the Family Primates.
 Some Families are extremely large while others contain just a few members.

 Genus - The Genus shows just how closely related species are to each other, as the first word of the species scientific name is it’s Genus, for example, the Shortfin Mako Shark (Isurus oxyrinchus) and the Longfin Mako Shark (Isurus paucus) – Isurus shows us they are closely related.

 Species - A species is a group of organisms (animal or plant) that are capable of interbreeding and producing fertile offspring.
 The first part of a species name refers to the Genus and the second part completes the species name, eg, Carcharodon carcharias – the White Shark.
 The Genus is written with a capital letter and the species name in lower case.
 The name is then italicised or underlined.

 Species: Squatina squatina (Angelshark)

-All organisms have a scientific name written in Latin and a common name.
-Common names vary within the same language and when spoken in other languages but the Latin name will always remain the same.
+All organisms have a scientific name, written using Latin grammatical rules, and a common name.
+Common names vary within the same language and when spoken in other languages but the scientific name will always remain the same.